 Last year I was involved with Skirting the Issue: Project Run and Play‘s massive effort to donate new handmade skirts to girls in foster care before they go back to school.
 It was so fun and rewarding!
 I’m excited to post about it again only this time with a brand new tutorial.
 You can learn all about the effort here, including how to participate yourself.
 It runs through July, so let’s get sewing!

 I’ve been seeing tiered ruffle skirts all over the place lately and finally got a chance to try to make one.
 I used this cute red & white polka dot chiffon from my stash, along with a white cotton woven for the lining.
-Read on for the full tutorial!
+Read on for the full tutorial on how to make a gathered skirt with a ton of cute little ruffles!

 What you’ll need (for a girls’ size 6):